purescript-polyform/polyform/README.md

   * Allow validation to be abstracted over data source, so we can reuse it on the backend or frontend or during typed input validation.

-  * But also provide modules dedicated for handling HTTP input or Foreign data.
+  * But also provide modules dedicated for handling `HTTP` input or `Foreign` data.

-  * Validation should produce well typed result value __and form__ structure or form filled with errors, so you can always render it.
+  * Validation should produce well typed result value __and form__ (aka "report") structure or form filled with errors, so you can always render it.

   * Exact structure of form and fields are up to the user.
 The main constraint is that form should be a `Monoid` (it may sound limiting at first but there are also monoids like... `Join (->) a` ;-)).